LearnUpon/samples/sso/README.md

 ## lu_sso_sample.cgi
 This is a PERL CGI script to generate a LearnUpon Signed Query Single Sign-On (SQSSO) URL, and how it is signed for verification, etc.

+## sqsso.groovy
+Example in groovy which you can use to adapt to a custom java implementation